wavefrontHQ/observability-for-kubernetes/README.md

 # Upgrade

-Upgrade the Observability for Kubernetes Operator (both Kubernetes Metrics Collector and Wavefront Proxy) to a new version by running the following command :
+Upgrade the Observability for Kubernetes Operator (both Kubernetes Metrics Collector and Wavefront proxy) to a new version by running the following command :

 ```
 kubectl apply -f https://raw.githubusercontent.com/wavefrontHQ/observability-for-kubernetes/main/deploy/wavefront-operator.yaml
 ```

-Note: This command will not upgrade any existing deprecated wavefront/wavefront helm installations.
+Note: This command will not upgrade any existing deprecated Helm or manual installations.
 See [migration.md](docs/operator/migration.md) for migration instructions.

 # Downgrade